Woman, Life, Freedom movement

-The Women, Life, Freedom (or Woman, Life, Freedom) movement in Iran is a protest movement launched in September 2022 after the death of Mahsa (Jina) Amini, a young Iranian woman who was arrested by the morality police for not wearing her hijab properly.
+The Women, Life, Freedom movement is a protest movement launched in Iran in September 2022 after the death of Mahsa Amini, a young Kurdish woman who was arrested by the morality police for not wearing her hijab properly.
 The movement demands the end of compulsory hijab laws and other forms of discrimination and oppression against women in Iran, which also aligns with greater freedom for political views and religious practice.
 The incident sparked outrage in Iran, where anger toward the government had already been flaring, and ignited a sustained and widespread protest movement.

 Women and men were taking to the streets all across Iran, outraged over the slew of social ills symbolized in Amini's death—the subjugation of women, the repression of minorities, religious chauvinism, police brutality, and government corruption.
 People began their own local groups, prominently "Neighbourhood Youth Alliance of Iran" and the "Covenant" and called others to action.
 As they came together, the slogan began to echo from one city to another, in Kurdish, Persian, Azeri, and Balochi: “Woman, Life, Freedom.”

 The movement has been met with brutal repression by the Iranian authorities, who have killed hundreds of protesters and arrested thousands more.
 For months the protests offered hope for meaningful change.
 Women appeared frequently in public without wearing the mandatory headscarves, the Gasht-e Ershad had seemingly vanished, and rumours swirled that the government might scrap the head covering requirement altogether.
 The movement has also gained international support and recognition, and has been awarded the 2023 Freedom Award by Freedom House.

+Name origin

-The slogan “women, life, freedom” has correlation with the Kurdish women's movement, which has been fighting for women's rights and autonomy in the region for decades.
+The slogan “women, life, freedom” originates from the Kurdish women's movement, which has been fighting for women's rights and autonomy in the Middle East for decades.
 The slogan expresses the idea that women's rights are essential for life and liberty, and that women should have the freedom to choose their own way of dressing, living, and participating in society.
-The slogan is also known as "Jin, Jiyan, Azadî" in Kurdish and "Zan, Zendegī, Āzādī" in Persian.
+The movement evolved under Abdullah Öcalan's Democratic confederalism into the theoretical paradigm of jineology.
+In Kurdish the slogan is known as "Jin, Jiyan, Azadî" and in Persian as "Zan, Zendegī, Āzādī."

-Name

-The Women, Life, Freedom movement is a protest slogan that affirms that the rights of women.
-It is best known in English-language media for its use in the context of Iran and murder of Mahsa Amini.
-The slogan originated in Kurdish women's rights movements.